 Excellence in patient care and teaching are the highest priorities of the academic faculty.
 Administrative and research support services are available to the fellow, in addition to the assistance of physician-extenders.
 The fellow is expected to have their own weekly clinics at both UC Davis Medical Center and Shriners Hospital, and to participate in a wide array of clinics including General Pediatric Orthopaedics, Pediatric Fracture, Spine, Hand, Limb Deficiency/Prosthetics, Spina Bifida, Cerebral Palsy, Brachial Plexus Birth Palsy, and Sports.
 The Orthopaedic Service at Shriners Hospital also provides consultative support for busy Burn Surgery and Spinal Cord Injury Rehabilitation Services.

 The goals of this fellowship are to impart a life-long enthusiasm for learning, practicing, and teaching pediatric orthopaedics, and to prepare the fellow for a career in pediatric orthopaedic surgery, including the treatment of the upper extremity and spine.
 For more information, please see our brochure (PDF).
-All interested individuals should send a CV to the Fellowship Director Debra Popejoy, MD, or Shriner's Hospital for Children Department Chair and UC Davis Division Chief Michelle James with any questions.
+All interested individuals should send a CV to the Fellowship Director Jennette Boakes, M.D., or Shriner's Hospital for Children Department Chair and UC Davis Division Chief Michelle James with any questions.

-Sports Medicine Fellowship The goals and objectives of this 12 month fellowship training program involve medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and competence in patient care.
+The Sports Medicine Fellowship is a 12 month fellowship training program involve medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and competence in patient care.
 At the conclusion, the participant should feel comfortable with the non-operative and operative treatment of sports related injuries as well as developing a proficiency in arthroscopic surgical techniques.
 This includes the care of athletic teams, and the competitive and recreational athlete.
 In addition, the participant should feel proficient in the arthroscopic treatment of rotator cuff tears, shoulder instability, primary and revision ACL reconstruction, and elbow and ankle arthroscopy.

 The majority of the participants care will be immediately supervised by the appropriately credentialed and active medical staff faculty, primarily Drs.
 Marder, C. Lee, Lewis and Van den Bogaerde.
 As the fellow will be a board eligible orthopaedic surgeon he/she will also have the opportunity to foster the independence of direct patient care under indirect supervision by the appropriate orthopaedic faculty.